Troubleshooting

 Cause

-When "strict checking" is enforced, the SSH connections to a host require the host's public host key to previously exist in the /root/.ssh/known_hosts file.
+When "strict checking" is enforced, the SSH connection requires the host's public key to exist in the /root/.ssh/known_hosts file.

 On older versions, the missing key entry generated a warning.
 The administrator could choose Y to proceed with the connection or abort it.